Occoquan Greenway, VA Day Hike

 Here's where it started getting really dicey.
 We were supposed to take

 Just after Oakwood DR we came to a trail interection that had blue blazes going straight and to the left.
 We guessed that we should go straight.
 We were wrong.
 When we got to Forest Hill RD we surmised that we lost the trail again. so we turned left onto Forest Hill and followed it down to Hooes Run, a tributary of the Occoquan River.
 We found the trail again on the right side of Forest Hill just past the gate and followed it to Old Bridge RD.
 It was relatively well blazed along this stretch.
 However, once we took the culvert over Hooes Run and started up the other side of it there were no blazes and no discernable trail.
 We alternated between the woods and the power line ROW.
 This area needs some trail work.
 Once you cross the small tributary to Hooes Run and start acoss the power line ROW the trail goes into the woods.
-Try and stay on the left side edge of the ROW as
+Try and stay on the left side edge of the ROW as opposed to in the woods as the footing is better.

 At this point we had hiked over 5 miles and were getting tired.
 We passed a nice mowed area and a bench.
 A sincere thank you to someone for that.
 When we re-entered the woods we again came to a T intersection.
 I do not remember if there were blazes here or not.
 We turned right.
 Again we made a wrong turn.
 If this trail is to be blue blazed it's entire length, which it should be, then the side trails should all be white blazed or not blazed at all.
 By going right we ended up in someone's back yard.
 So we bushwhacked to a dirt road, which became Harbor DR. We walked that for about .25 miles, turned left on Mariner DR, passed an elementary school, turned right onto Clipper DR, then, after about .1 mile, turned left onto an unmarked dirt and gravel RD.
 We weren't sure if this was the right way or not but took a chance.
 We were right this time.